pytorch/pytorch/docs/source/export.rst

-The main entrypoint is through :func:`torch.export.export`, which takes a callable (:class:`torch.nn.Module`, function, or method) and sample inputs, and captures the computation graph into an :class:`torch.export.ExportedProgram`.
+The main entrypoint is through :func:`torch.export.export`, which takes a callable (:class:`torch.nn.Module`, function, or method) and sample inputs, and captures the computation graph into an :class:`torch.export.DynamoExportedProgram`.
 An
 example:

 ::